 Furthermore, HTH recognizes a need to engage families in the life of the school with a particular focus on families of socioeconomically disadvantaged students, EL, and foster youth.
-For this reason, HTH schools will focus on improving community outreach through the efforts of the school director, dean, EL coordinator, and site manager.
-School staff will focus on building relationships with all families, providing translation services, hosting events where families are invited to share their perspective, and involving families in decision making related to the LCAP/Title 1 process.
-These efforts to use effective family engagement strategies can have large impacts on students outcomes according to researchers: "When schools use effective family engagement practices, students in those schools were ten times more likely to improve their mathematics performance and four times more likely to improve their reading performance than students attending schools that did not implement meaningful engagement practices" (Wood & Bauman, 2017).
-Deeper engagement by families is likely to feed a virtuous cycle of improved academic outcomes and higher quality student work.
+For this reason, HTHMA will continue to fund the position of Community Outreach Coordinator.
+The Community Outreach Coordinator builds relationships with families, provides translation services, hosts events where families are invited to share their perspective, and involves families in decision making around the LCAP/Title 1 process.
+These efforts by the family engagement coordinator to use effective family engagement strategies can have large impacts on students outcomes according to researchers: "When schools use effective family engagement practices, students in those schools were ten times more likely to improve their mathematics performance and four times more likely to improve their reading performance than students attending schools that did not implement meaningful engagement practices" (Wood & Bauman, 2017).
+Deeper engagement by HTH families is likely to feed a virtuous cycle of improved academic outcomes and higher quality student work.